flatironinstitute/nemos/docs/quickstart.md

 1. `model.observation_model`: The statistical model for the observed variable.
 The only available option so far is `nemos.observation_models.PoissonObservation`, which is the most common choice for modeling spike counts.
 2. `model.regularizer`: Determines the regularization type, defaulting to `nemos.regularizer.Ridge`, for $L_2$ regularization.

-You can change the defaults when you instantiate the model or after.
+You can set the defaults when you instantiate a model.

 ```python
 import nemos as nmo